 The experienced lawyers of Carlile Patchen & Murphy’s Family Wealth Planning Group take pride in designing a comprehensive estate plan and drafting the documents which implement that plan.
 However, it is important to understand that once the documents are complete and executed, additional tasks are often required to ensure the plan is carried out when death occurs.

 Too often, we see carefully thought-out plans that do not produce the desired result on death (including probate avoidance) because the appropriate follow-up work does not occur.
 Some of this work can and will be handled by your CPM attorney.
 For example, it is often necessary to change a deed for real estate or title the ownership of family or closely held business interests.
-However, some tasks must be initiated by the client.
+However, some tasks must be initiated by the client, and where we see the most estate planning mistakes.

 Update or Change to Beneficiary Designations